bibliotechy/DPyLA/README.md

 ```

 ####Sort
-How do you want the records sorted.
+How do you want the records sorted?
 Pass a string field name to the sort parameter
 ```
 result = dpla.search("chicken", sort="sourceResource.title")
 ```